Kong/kong-auth-elements/README.md

 > **Note**: The `yarn generate:api-client` script requires that you have [Java Runtime installed](https://www.java.com/en/download/) on your machine, or that you run it from a Docker container.

+You will also need the [kauth](https://github.com/Kong/kauth) API running locally on `localhost:8080`.

 ### Local Dev Against Non-Local API

 Create a file `.env.development.local` change `VUE_APP_AUTH_URL` to the environment you wish to hit.
 See `.env.development.local.example` for values.